tynany/exporter_aggregator/README.md

 This project was driven by having to run multiple instances of HAProxy Exporter when using HAProxy in multiple process mode (`nbproc > 1`).
 It is very easy to have thousands of HAProxy metrics, and when running a large number of HAProxy processes, the number of metrics per scrape escalates quickly.
 For example, if each HAProxy process exposes 4,000 metrics, and you have 64 HAProxy processes (`nbproc 64`), you end up collecting 256,000 metrics per scrape.
 This exporter  reduces that number down to 4,000 without any drawbacks.
 I'm sure there might be other use cases too.

 ## Getting Started
-Download your flavour of prebuilt binaries from the [releases](https://github.com/tynany/exporter_aggregator/releases) tab.
+Download your flavour of prebuilt binary from the [releases](https://github.com/tynany/exporter_aggregator/releases) tab.

 To run exporter_aggregator:
 ```